chungita/AIRSIM_DeepLearning_Binocular_DepthData_Generator/README.md

 Before processing data:

+1. **Configure AirSim Settings**:
-1. **Configure AirSim**: Use the sample configuration from `Airsim settings/settings.json` as a reference for your AirSim setup
+   - Copy the sample configuration file to your AirSim directory:
+     ```bash
+     # Windows: Copy to Documents folder
+     copy "Airsim settings\settings.json" "%USERPROFILE%\Documents\AirSim\settings.json"
+     ```
+   - Or manually copy `Airsim settings/settings.json` to your AirSim settings directory
+   - Location: `C:\Users\[YourUsername]\Documents\AirSim\settings.json`
+   - **Important**: You must swap/replace the AirSim settings file with the one provided in this project before running simulations

-2. **Collect Data**: Run your AirSim simulation to collect raw data
+2. **Collect Data**: Run your AirSim simulation in UE4 to collect raw data

-3. **Prepare Data**: Copy your AirSim simulation data to the `RawData/` folder
+3. **Prepare Data**: Copy your AirSim simulation output data to the `RawData/` folder

-4. **Configure Processing**: Adjust parameters in `Tools&Settings/Settings.txt` according to your camera setup
+4. **Configure Processing**: Adjust parameters in `Tools&Settings/Settings.txt` according to your camera setup and data paths

 ## 📋 Tools Overview